-The primary domain server hosts the associated addon domain files, but the addon domain has its directory and looks exactly like the primary domain in a web browser.
+The primary domain hosts the associated addon domain files, but the addon domain has its own directory and acts as an independent project.
 Users can create databases, email addresses, and forwarders for their addon domain.
 Additionally, addon domains do not have to be related to the main domain in any form.

 How does an Addon Domain Work?

 When a user creates an addon domain, three major things happen:

 - The web hosting control panel creates a folder in the account’s home directory.

 - It sets up a DNS zone for the addon domain.

 - It associates the new addon domain name with the new folder.

 - Users only need one hosting account to host different addon domains depending on their limits, and they can manage all websites under the same control panel.

 - The addon domain has its own directory, FTP accounts, site statistics, etc., but they use the main account’s server resources like bandwidth and disk space.

 - Users can access their addon domain with different website addresses from their primary name.